OICR/PGMLab/README.md

 #PGMLab (Probablistic Graphical Model Laboratory)

 PGMLab performs learning and inference in large discrete baysian networks.
 PGMLab is a standalone C library, which has command line and R interfaces.
+(M.H.
+Radfar, et al.)

 PGMLab developed to fulfill three goals: